ghastlymirror/astro-yi/src/content/blog/watching-ducks-at-a-pond.md

 ogImage: /images/blog/mallard-duck.png
 comment: true
 donate: true
-description: As I emntioned before my town has a Park With a Lake that is a Home to a lot of Birds.
+description: As I mentioned before my town has a Park With a Lake that is a Home to a lot of Birds.
 And Ducks!
 Lots and Lots of Ducks, and I like taking photos of them.
 ---
 ![A single male mallard duck at a pont](/images/blog/mallard-duck.png)